-We have grown our commercial team to more than a dozen individuals, including sales representatives, field engineers and marketing professionals, who collectively bring substantial medical device sales, education and clinical experience to support commercialization of the Genio system.
-We are initially targeting markets in Europe, Australia and New Zealand where we have identified a clear reimbursement pathway or execution strategy.
+We have grown our commercial team to more than 15 individuals, including sales representatives, field engineers and marketing professionals, who collectively bring substantial medical device sales, education and clinical experience to support commercialization of the Genio system.
+We are initially targeting markets in Europe where we have identified a clear reimbursement pathway or execution strategy.
 In Germany, we have successfully obtained reimbursement under a dedicated DRG code for HGNS, and, in Switzerland, we recently obtained reimbursement under an OSA-specific DRG code by the BFS.
 Each of these reimbursement coverages includes the cost of the Genio system, implant procedure, hospital stay and follow-up care.
 We began our commercial launch of the Genio system in July 2020.
 Our sales team in Germany consists of one country director and several representatives and field engineers, with support provided by our corporate team.
-We began marketing products in Switzerland and also secured first revenue in Spain in 2021 and we expect to begin commercialization in the Netherlands and Finland in 2022.
+We began marketing products in Switzerland and also secured first revenue in Spain in 2021 and we began commercialization in Finland in 2022.